 Getting a good night’s sleep is good for you.
 When you’re well-rested, it feels like you can take on the world.
 But when you don’t get enough sleep, even the slightest worry or task can seem insurmountable.
 Yet, society often underrates the value of sleep.
 It’s common to hear people brag about how little sleep they’ve had like it’s a badge of honour and rarely is sleep included in routine medical exams.

 For adults, getting between 7-9 hours of sleep is recommended.
-However, nearly half of adults report challenges getting sufficient sleep.
+However, more than one third of adults get insufficient sleep and get nearly half of adults report challenges getting sufficient sleep.
 Over the long term, a chronic lack of sleep can lead to a greater chance of being obese and having a heart attack.

 When it comes to prevention, we put lots of attention on being active and eating healthy foods.
 Yet the last thing you may feel like doing when tired is exercise.
 A lack of sleep is also associated with poor dietary habits as you may be prone to eat more high-energy foods to combat fatigue as well as having a compromised decision-making ability.
 Therefore, getting enough sleep is the foundation for physical and mental wellbeing and these tips will get you on your way to sleeping better.